matestack/matestack-ui-core/docs/guides/contribute/README.md

 # Core Contribution
 We are very happy about anyone that wants to improve this project!
 Please make sure to read this guide before starting your work to avoid unnecessary trouble down the road!
 Always feel welcomed to reach out to us via [Gitter](https://gitter.im/basemate/community) or mail if you are unsure or need further information.

 ## What to work on

-If you want to contribute and are unsure what to work on, take a look at the [open issues!](https://github.com/basemate/matestack-ui-core/issues)
+If you want to contribute and are unsure what to work on, take a look at the [open issues!](https://github.com/matestack/matestack-ui-core/issues)

 Other case: You plan to built something that you think should be part of the Matestack UI Core (or you have already built it)?
 Great, then open a pull request and we will take a look!

 ## How to contribute
 Please create a pull request to the `develop` branch with your tested and documented code.
 Bonus points for using our PR template!

 ## Documentation

-Documentation can be found in the `/docs` folder.
+Documentation can be found in the `/docs/*` folder.
 Please make sure to cover basic use cases of your concepts & components for other users!
 Feel free to take a look at other examples and copy their structure!

 Note: We will not approve pull requests that introduce new concepts or components without documentation.
 Same goes for existing concepts & components.
 If you change the behavior of an existing part of this project, make sure to also update the corresponding part of the documentation!

 ## Dockerized Core Dev

-We dockerized the core development in order to make it as convenient as possible to contribute to matestack-ui-core.
+We dockerized the core development in order to make it as convenient as possible to contribute to `matestack-ui-core`.

 You will need to install docker and docker-compose: